Peanut Butter Cup Poke Cake Recipe

 Chocolate cake with pockets of peanut butter, smothered in a peanut butter whipped topping, and topped with Reese's Peanut Butter Cups.

-What’s my favorite part of this recipe?
+What’s my favorite part of this Peanut Butter Cup Poke Cake?

 Chocolate cake with pockets of peanut butter, smothered in a peanut butter whipped topping, and topped with Reese's Peanut Butter Cups.